JoaoLuizSevero/Mini-Piano/README.md

-# BasicKeyboard
+# Basic Keyboard
- A basic keyboard with C#
+ A basic keyboard in C# using NAUDIO.